You are here

 Do what is practical and reasonable for you at this time.
 One thought might be to go ahead and conduct those reviews of RFPs if you are still in process or if those are coming in.
 Perhaps the timing might need to shift or the process might need to shift (e.g. review online, extend timelines, etc.).

 On June 3, 2020, Governor Polis announced that certain child care providers in Colorado may return to regular group sizes and licensed capacity as stated in Colorado child care licensing rules beginning Thursday, June 4.

 This guidance is applicable to child care centers, family child care homes, and building-based school-age child care programs only.
 It does not include school-age day camps, license-exempt youth programs, or children’s resident camps.
 This guidance does not apply to preschools located in school buildings.
 We are working with other departments to further define this guidance.

 More information about current guidelines in child care facilities can be found on CDPHE's COVID-19 website

 What is the current guidance for child care operations?

 Providers and the children in their care must stay healthy and safe in order for care to continue.
 Group size, social distancing, screening for signs of illness, handwashing, respiratory etiquette, and disinfecting remain essential for keeping child care safe, opened, and operating.
-Child care facilities should keep a distance of 6 feet as much as possible and not mixing groups of children.
-This means not combining groups of children at the beginning or end of the day or between activities throughout the day.
 Please see the

 What is the guidance regarding face coverings?